Hi! Thanks for coming here to check out my blog.

 In time I moved from pastoral activity into project-type work with Bryn’s organisation, Covenant Ministries.
 In 1980 I set up Covenant College for him and his team and served as its principal for the first few years.

 Then I worked briefly under Arthur Wallis on the editorial staff of a Christian magazine, Restoration, before becoming editor myself, which kept me busy for the next eight years.
 During that time I also did some book-editing and began writing.
-My first book, Church Adrift, was published in 1985 and was followed by four others.
+My first book, Church Adrift, was published in 1985 and was followed by six others.

 Next, having moved from Bradford to Leicester, I gave myself to the editing/writing of a ten-volume theological series, the Modular Training Programme, for Covenant College.
 This project came to an end in December 1995.